LorenzoTa/picwoodpecker/README.md

 Orientation of the image is handled automatically for thumbnails and main photo.

 Advanced options are available to manipulate how many photos are copied, in which format and let you to postprocess via exiftool each created image.
+You can also dump exif tags while debug is in effect.

 The program uses GD for image manipulation and Image::ExifTool to load infos from photos and in the postprocess of them.